Suzy Kolber: Return to ESPN

 Kolber returned to ESPN in August 1999 after originally joining the network in 1993 as co-host for ESPN2's SportsNight, when the network debuted October 1 of that year.
 She later served as an anchor on SportsCenter, a reporter on College GameDay, and co-host of the X Games in 1995 and 1996.
 Kolber also hosted ESPN2's SportsFigures, which uses sports celebrities and analogies to teach math and physics.

 While covering the 2011 NFL draft, Kolber came under fire for her interview with Mark Ingram II, who started to sob when Kolber read an e-mail from Ingram's imprisoned father.
 The interview was perceived by some as being manipulative.

 On September 13, 2011, ESPN2 debuted NFL32, co-hosted by Kolber and Chris Mortensen.
 With a backdrop similar to a sports bar, including wainscoting, sports memorabilia, and dark woodwork, the show focuses on "dissect the biggest topics of the day from all 32 NFL teams," according to the network, and attributes much of its design to that of the Dan Patrick Show, a national radio and television show on DirecTV's Audience network.

-The Namath incident

-On December 20, 2003, while Kolber was covering a New York Jets game, former New York Jets quarterback Joe Namath twice stated, in his televised sideline interview with Kolber, that he wanted to kiss her, and "couldn't care less about the team strugg-a-ling."
-Kolber responded, "Thanks, Joe.
-I'll take that as a huge compliment."
-Namath later apologized and blamed the incident on his intoxication.

-Soon after, Namath entered an outpatient alcoholism treatment program.
-Namath chronicled the episode, including his battle with alcoholism in his book Namath and later said that remembering the embarrassment he felt after the interview aired helped him maintain a lasting sobriety.